Earl of Ormond (Ireland): Other titles held by the earls

 Prior to the creation of the Earldom of Ormond, the First Earl's father had been created the first Earl of Carrick.
 However, this title did not pass to James Butler.
-After a gap of 7 years following his father's death, James, who had recently married Eleanor de Bohun (a granddaughter of Edward I) was rewarded with an earldom in his own right – Ormond.
+After a gap of seven years following his father's death, James, who had recently married Eleanor de Bohun (a granddaughter of Edward I) was rewarded with an earldom in his own right – Ormond.

 The 2nd Earl of Ormand was known widely as the Earl of Gowran (1385), a customary title.
 A later peerage title, the Earldom of Gowran, was granted to the seventh son of the 1st Duke of Ormond in 1676 but became extinct within less than two years.
-A subsidiary barony title - Baron Gowran - was held by the FitzGeralds, Earls of Upper Ossory, between 1715-1818.
+A subsidiary barony title – Baron Gowran – was held by the FitzPatricks, Earls of Upper Ossory, between 1715-1818.

 Subsidiary titles for the dukes were Earl of Brecknock (1660) and Baron Butler (1660) in the Peerage of England and Earl of Ormond (1328), Earl of Ossory (1538) and Viscount Thurles (1536) in the Peerage of Ireland.
 In 1715, the second duke was attainted and his English peerages declared forfeit.
 In 1758 the de jure third duke (Irish) died and the dukedom and marquessate became extinct.
 Walter, the eleventh earl, was given an English peerage as Lord Butler of Llanthony in 1801, and was created the Marquess of Ormonde in the Peerage of Ireland in 1816; on his death that title became extinct and the earldoms passed to his brother, for whom the title Marquess of Ormonde was created in the Peerage of Ireland in 1825.
 That title became extinct in 1997, while the earldom became dormant.

 An unrelated Earldom of Ormonde was twice created in the Peerage of Scotland.